home-assistant/home-assistant.io/source/_dashboards/panel.markdown

 ---
 type: view
-title: Panel View
+title: Panel view
 sidebar_label: Panel
 description: "The panel view shows a single card in the full width of the screen."
 ---

 The view must have exactly one card.
 This card is rendered full-width.

 This view doesn't have support for badges.